afneville/docs/dev/java-packages.md

 # Creating a Distributable JAR File

-Java's package mechanism permits modularisation, organisation and reuse.
+Java's package mechanism facilitates modularisation, organisation and reuse.
 Useful packages can be distributed and used by others so long as they can be located via the classpath.
 Consider this package: